-2019 marks the 70th anniversary of England's National Parks, making this the ideal summer to get out and explore these hidden treasures.
+Packed with scenic spots and exciting activities, each of England's ten National Parks has something unique to offer.
 From stargazing in Northumberland to the Peak District's medieval county houses, here's our list of 10 unmissable things to do.

 Peak District National Park

 Indulge in the history of the Peak District, and all the gorgeous examples of nature it has.
 Camp in fields alongside ancient forests, go fell running across sprawling hills and visit one of many stately homes, including the fairytale Haddon Hall, dating back to the 12th century.

 Climb rolling hills and bustling markets full of character, or stalk through the woods and see what wildlife you can discover.
 Not sure where to start?
 There are plenty of signs to help you from getting lost along the 100 mile-long South Downs Way which stretches from Winchester in Hampshire.
 Keep an eye out for the acorn logo.

 Spread across both Norfolk and Suffolk and famous for its picturesque waterways, The Broads National Park is one of the best places in England for a boating holiday.
 Choose from a river cruiser, vintage barge or a sailing boat and moor up at a country pub or two for delicious local food.

 Spanning both coast and countryside, stick with civilisation and build sandcastles and explore quaint local market towns, or go off grid and follow the heather-clad moors for wide-open views.
 Better still, hop aboard a steam train with the North York Moors Railway and soak it up from the comfort of a vintage carriage.